-Today I’m sharing the second half of our Ireland trip which we spent in Galway and Dublin.
+Today I’m sharing the second half of our Ireland trip overview which we spent at The Cliffs of Moher, in Galway and Dublin.
 In case you missed it, I shared everything we did during the first half of our trip in Killarney here.

 THE CLIFFS OF MOHER